Military Psychologist Overview

 In order to become a military psychologist, you need to have a PhD or PsyD in psychology, preferably with a specialization in military psychology.
 Some military psychologists are officers in the armed forces themselves, while others are civilians working as psychologists.

 One of the differences in the training for a military psychologist and that of another psychological discipline is that you can choose to pursue a degree at Uniformed Services University (USU) rather than through a traditional college.
-If you choose to pursue your degree at USU, you may have your tuition and on-campus living expenses paid for by the military while you earn your degree.
+If you choose to pursue your psychology degree at USU, you may have your tuition and on-campus living expenses paid for by the military while you earn your degree.

-Another possible way to get part of your tuition paid for is through the Health Professions Scholarship Program (HPSP).
+Another possible way to get part of your psychology tuition paid for is through the Health Professions Scholarship Program (HPSP).
 The HPSP program is typically for students already in a PhD or PsyD program at a civilian university.
 After they finish their studies and internship, they are usually required to serve a year in the military for every year of scholarship.

 How military psychologists help